PHASE_01

 Basement walls, columns, and soffits receive breathable anti-carbonation acrylics or specialised epoxies that protect reinforcing steel from exhaust fumes while improving visibility in poorly lit decks.

-Highly cross-linked polyurethanes resist hot-tire pickup, abrasive wear, and petrochemical spills—specified per level exposure: public pay grades, plant decks, and open ramps do not share one generic datasheet.
+Highly cross-linked polyurethanes resist hot-tire pickup, abrasive wear, and petrochemical spills, specified per level exposure: public pay grades, plant decks, and open ramps do not share one generic datasheet.

 Bay rotation, forced ventilation, and clear fire routes stay in traffic plans reviewed with trustees.
-Demarcation and anti-slip zones return after deck cure so garages reopen legible—not freshly grey but unreadable at night.
+Demarcation and anti-slip zones return after deck cure so garages reopen legible, not freshly grey but unreadable at night.

-• Body corporate & sectional-title painting
+Related scope: Body corporate painting

 Phase 03 / Handover